Cat Eye Eyeliner or Winged Eyeliner – How to Do, Apply, Get and Tips for Perfect Cat Eye Makeup Looks

 What You Need

-- Waterproof liner such as stila Stay All Day.
+- Waterproof liner such as stila Stay All Day for amazing results.

 - Good brush such as JAPONESQUE Travel Angled Eye liner Brush will do a great job

 - Eye Makeup remover in case you mess up

 For those who have never tried it before, winged eyeliner is very simple to apply.
 However, you need to take some time to practice if you are to be perfect.